Longmore 8 Planetary Nebula

 Visually, Longmore 8 is a testament to the intricate symmetry found in the cosmos.
 Often appearing as a faint, circular, or slightly elliptical smudge against the dense star fields of the Milky Way, its subtle structure reveals the complex interplay between stellar winds and magnetic fields.
 Because it is relatively low in surface brightness, it remains a hidden gem, typically reserved for the long-exposure eyes of large telescopes rather than a casual glance.
 To study this nebula is to look into the far-distant future of our own solar system, capturing a final, beautiful exhale of a star before it fades into the dark permanence of a stellar remnant.

-To the lower left is spiral galaxy NGC 5121 is a reasonably bright galaxy (11.5 magnitude) 1.9' x 1.4' in size.
+Further to the right is the spiral galaxy NGC 5121, a reasonably bright galaxy (11.5 magnitude) 1.9' x 1.4' in size.

 Imaged in RGBHaO3 on a Planewave CDK 24 at Observatorio El Sauce, Chile.
 Taken Moravian C5.